Slade School of Art 2021

 Alongside her consultancy practice, Dawn's sculptural work has been commissioned by various public bodies and her design work by numerous private clients.

-In 2018 she began the shift away from arts development work to focussing on her own arts practice and took up a print residency and then a full time studio residency.
-Her, clarity of focus and artistic mission is now shaping an ambitious programme of work.
+In 2018 she began the shift away from arts development work to focussing on her own arts practice, she took up a print residency and set up her own studio.